 The reason why masks effectively prevent the spread of the virus is that it traps the air and droplets released from the nose and mouth when we breathe or talk.
 Unfortunately, it creates an ideal setting for Propionibacterium acne (aka acne-causing bacteria) to grow and flourish.
 Moreover, the trapped air and moisture lead to excessive sebum and sweat production.
 Along with dirt, dead skin cells, and bacteria, they cause occlusion (clogging) of the pores, leading to increased acne breakouts.
 Another possible cause of maskne is friction.
 When we talk, the face mask rubs against our skin, causing irritation or even damage to our skin barrier—all these factors caused by wearing the face mask increase the likelihood of maskne.

 Even though wearing a face mask doesn't create the best condition for our skin, it doesn't give us an excuse to neglect our social responsibility by ditching our masks.
 Think of it this way, if you get maskne, a trip to the drug store or dermatologist can help you fix the problem.
 However, if you end up with coronavirus, maskne will be the least of your worries.
 That being said, here are some tips that can help you to tackle maskne:

 Start each day with a clean mask

-Whether you’re wearing a freshly laundered fabric mask or an out-of-the-box disposable one, it is important to wear a mask that is clean.
+Whether you're wearing a freshly laundered fabric mask or an out-of-the-box disposable one, it is important to wear a clean mask.